-It’s fully customized, as it’s tailored to your unique curl pattern, and it requires a very special set of skills to gain the certification that allows a stylist to execute it.
-Hair is cut dry (since that is how our hair is worn) and each curl is cut individually, so as not to interrupt your natural pattern or miscalculate your curls’ spring pattern.
-This way, each client’s hair is shaped according to their individual curls or waves.
+It’s fully customized, as it’s tailored to your unique curl pattern(s), and it requires a very special set of skills to gain the certification that allows a stylist to execute it.
+Hair is cut dry (since that's how hair is worn), and each curl is cut individually so as not to interrupt or miscalculate your natural curl pattern.
+This way, each client’s hair is shaped according to their curls or waves.

 How to Prepare For Your Cut

 To make the most of your hair appointment, come prepared.
 That starts with making sure your curls and waves are detangled by washing your hair the morning of your appointment.
 Then, style your hair normally to showcase its definition.
 "Ideally, you would come in with your hair in its naturally curly state, and freshly detangled," says Toth.
 If you have natural hair, you should opt for a “wash and go” so your stylist can determine your curls’ amount of shrinkage.

 Remember, it’s all about how your curls naturally fall with a Deva Cut, so you should not have your hair in braids, clips, a ponytail, or a chignon when arriving at the salon.
 And if there's a particular look that you're after, it never hurts to bring in some pictures to show your stylist.

 Avoid using any products with sulfates, silicones, or heavy oils, at least a week (or two) before your appointment.
 This will allow your stylist to see your natural curl type.